dankelley/whalestrike/joss/paper.md

 I thank Sean W. Brillant for asking me to explain what I (then) knew about ship-whale collisions, and James P. Vlasic for finding and collating published records of such collisions and discussing representations of material properties with me.
+Jaimie Harbin provided useful comments on this manuscript.
 I would not have considered writing the `whalestrike` package without the motivation of working with these two fine collaborators.
 I am also grateful to Christopher T. Taggart, for discussions about whales and other things that I never realized would interest me as much as they do.

 # References